zuri-lang/zurilang.org/src/standard/url.md

 - **empty\_path** &#8674; _bool_:

-  `true` if the original url contains a path segement even if its just an `/` and false if the path value of `/` was implied.
+  `true` if the original url contains a path segment even if its just an `/` and false if the path value of `/` was implied.

 #### Methods